 If your hair is already damaged, brittle, or feels “gummy” when wet, do not use any hair color remover at home.
 Even mild chemicals can cause compromised hair to snap off.
 Please see a professional stylist for a color correction service instead.

 Air + eyes: Open a window and turn on ventilation before mixing.
 Mix gently to avoid powder dust.
-Avoid splashes.
+Avoid splashes and keep any mixture out of your eyes.
 If any product gets into your eyes, flush with lukewarm water for 20 minutes and get urgent medical help.

 Breathing: Strong chemical odor and powder can irritate your nose and throat.
 If you have asthma, avoid these products at home.